 This word is absolutely amazing.
 Not too many people know it, seeing as it was first known in the 15th century, but there's just something about it.
 It's seems more deep and insightful then just saying eternal or everlasting.

 serendipity (ser-en-DIP-i-tee) 1. the faculty of making fortunate discoveries by accident.
 2. the fact or occurrence of such discoveries.
-3. an instance of making such a discovery
+3. an instance of making such a discovery.
+Click to receive the free Daily Vocabula.

 The shape of the word in your mouth makes you believe everything will come out okay.

 shibboleth (SHIB-ah-lith) 1. a word or pronunciation that distinguishes people of one group or class from those of another.
 2. a word or phrase identified with a particular group or cause; a catchword; a commonplace saying or idea.
-3. a custom or practice that betrays one as an outsider
+3. a custom or practice that betrays one as an outsider.
+Click to receive the free Daily Vocabula.

 This word really paints a pretty picture in your head & it's fun to say because it's not pronounced the way it's written.